lemoinep/BlackHoleSimulationExploration/README.md

 This final explosion is linked to the inverse proportionality of temperature to mass: as the black hole shrinks, it becomes hotter, greatly accelerating Hawking radiation emission until a violent release of energy occurs.

 ---

-# Particles Emitted by a Black Hole at End of Life

-During most of its existence, a black hole mainly emits light or massless particles such as photons, possibly gravitons, and neutrinos.
-At the end of its life, when its temperature becomes very high, it can also emit massive particles — electrons, positrons, muons, quarks, and potentially other elementary particles whose mass is less than the available thermal energy.
-This explosive emission marks the final phase of evaporation.